NillionNetwork/nillion-docs/docs/nada.md

 ```

 ### Build a program
-To build a program you can run
+To build all the programs in the project, you can run
 ```
 nada build
 ```
-It will compile all the programs in the project,
+Note: this will only build the programs specified in the `nada-project.toml` file.
+Visit the section [Add a new program to the project](#add-a-new-program-to-the-project) for more information.

-also you can specify which program to build by passing the program name as an argument
+Also you can specify which program to build by passing the program name as an argument
 ```
 nada build <program-name>
 ```